biobakery/homebrew-biobakery/README.md

   python2 executable.
 If you run ``$ which python2`` and python2 is not found you are likely in a python3 conda environment.
   If this is the case, then search for python3.
 If python3 is found add the option ``--with-python3`` to install the tool with python3.
 The python3 install is available for all tools that are python2/3 compatible.

+6. What should I do if I am seeing errors installing dependencies?
+  The tools install some dependencies (like numpy/scipy/matplotlib) from source to get the exact version the tool has been developed and tested with.
+If you have issues, you can try installing the formula without the dependency.
+For example, tools with numpy as a dependency have the option ``--without-numpy`` which will allow you to bypass the numpy install step.
+Options exist to bypass installing may specific dependencies.
+For a complete list of options, run ``$ brew info FORMLUA``, replacing FORMULA with that for which you would like to know the available options.
+  Alternatively, you can choose to not install all of the python packages by using the flag ``--without-python-packages``.
+If you do not install these dependencies, please install them with a different package manager like pip or apt-get depending on your platform.
+A flag also exists to bypass installing the R packages for those formulas that have R dependencies (``--bypass-r-packages``).